-Send an email or letter with a copy of the solicitation package (including Section 3 materials) to a minimum of 7 "known providers" when soliciting firms to develop applications/administer projects.
-When soliciting engineering/architectural services, the solicitation package (including Section 3 materials) should be sent to at least 10 known providers.
+Send an email or letter with a copy of the solicitation package to a minimum of 7 "known providers" when soliciting firms to develop applications/administer projects.
+When soliciting engineering/architectural services, the solicitation package should be sent to at least 10 known providers.
 If sending letters by mail, DCA requires that letters be sent certified return receipt to provide the required documentation.
 Sole source approval is required from DCA when only one response is received.
 Emails must be sent with a Request Delivery Receipt and Request Read Receipt to provide equivalent documentation when using this method.

 As a service to applicants, recipients and others, DCA maintains a list of consultants who have expressed an interest in making proposals on CDBG projects.
 This is not an "approved" list.
 DCA does not approve or disapprove consultants.
 This is the applicant's or recipient's responsibility.
-The list can be found on the DCA web site.
+The list can be found on the DCA website.

-♦ Step 5.
+Step 5.
 Review and rate proposals